-Located on the Newcastle Helix, a development which brings together industry leaders, businesses and top researchers in a new innovation community.
-It is an exemplar of sustainable urban development which combines prestigious commercial and residential space with first class research and education facilities in the heart of a flourishing city.
+The Catalyst is an innovation hub housing two national research and development bodies – the National Innovation Centre for Ageing (NICA) and the National Innovation Centre for Data (NICD).
+The award winning building is located on Newcastle Helix, a development which brings together industry leaders, businesses, and top researchers in an innovation community.
+It is an exemplar of sustainable urban development which combines prestigious commercial and residential space with first class research and education facilities in the heart of Newcastle.

 Located on floor 2, the National Innovation Centre for Data, which is led by industry and benefiting from Newcastle University’s internationally-renowned research in computing science, brings together industry, the public sector and world-leading academics to develop the skills, ideas and resources needed to exploit the opportunities offered by the explosion in digital data.
 It focuses on realising the potential of big data to address specific challenges in areas including health, automotive and manufacturing.

 The ground floor features an open plan reception area with exhibition areas, seminar areas, a lecture hall and back of house.
 The lecture theatre features visual lighting and cameras which allows seminars and lectures to be shown live.
 The first floor has a breakout area for all companies to spend some time networking, holding meetings, or just spending some time away from their desks.
 Floor 4 features offices available to rent, with offices of varying sizes, models, incorporating detailed mechanical and electrical services data, architectural and structural information.